Davy Crockett: Family and early life

 John married Rebecca Hawkins in 1780.
+Nine children of John and Rebecca have been verified by historians and Crockett descendants: Nathan, William, Aaron, James, David, John, Elizabeth, Rebecca, and Margaret Catharine.
+Their son David (nicknamed Davy) was born August 17, 1786, and was named after John's father.
+Crockett's English ancestry comes from his mother Rebecca Hawkins, as the earliest ancestor arrived in Gloucester County, Virginia in 1658.

-Their son David was born August 17, 1786, and they named him after John's father.
-David was born in what is now Greene County, Tennessee (at the time part of North Carolina), close to the Nolichucky River and near the community of Limestone.
+John Crockett was active in local politics and an advocate of the independent State of Franklin.
+Davy Crockett was born in that area, which is now in Greene County, Tennessee, close to the Nolichucky River and near the community of Limestone.
+A replica of Davy Crockett's birthplace cabin stands near the site, situated in the David Crockett Birthplace State Park.

 John continually struggled to make ends meet, and the Crocketts moved to a tract of land on Lick Creek in 1792.
 John sold that tract of land in 1794 and moved the family to Cove Creek, where he built a gristmill with partner Thomas Galbraith.
 A flood destroyed the gristmill and the Crockett homestead.
 The Crocketts then moved to Mossy Creek in Jefferson County, Tennessee, but John forfeited his property in bankruptcy in 1795.
-The family next moved on to property owned by a Quaker named John Canady.
-At Morristown in the Southwest Territory, John built a tavern on a stage coach route.
+The family next moved on to property owned by a Quaker named John Canady – an Irish surname with variant spellings; for example, Crockett's autobiography referred to the property owner as "John Kennedy".
+At Morristown in the Southwest Territory, John built a tavern on a stage coach route; the Crockett Tavern Museum now stands on that site.

 When David was 12 years old, his father indentured him to Jacob Siler to help with the Crockett family indebtedness.
 He helped tend Siler's cattle as a cowboy on a 400 mi trip to near Natural Bridge in Virginia.
 He was well treated and paid for his services but, after several weeks in Virginia, he decided to return home to Tennessee.
-The next year, John enrolled his sons in school, but David played hookey after an altercation with a fellow student.
+The next year, John enrolled his sons in school, but David played hooky after an altercation with a fellow student.
 Upon learning of this, John attempted to whip him but was outrun by his son.
-David then joined a cattle drive to Front Royal, Virginia for Jesse Cheek.
+David then joined a cattle drive to Front Royal, Virginia, for Jesse Cheek.
 Upon completion of that trip, he joined teamster Adam Myers on a trip to Gerrardstown, West Virginia.
 In between trips with Myers, he worked for farmer John Gray.
 After leaving Myers, he journeyed to Christiansburg, Virginia, where he apprenticed for the next four years with hatter Elijah Griffith.